MarkusElijus/voice-ai-bridge/README.md

 - Firm-specific migration scripts (agent renames, schedule overrides)

 The architecture, patterns, and most module-level code are otherwise identical to the working version.

-## License

-MIT (or your preferred license — adjust before publishing).